On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Setup

 \begin{definition} The mean-based strategy of player $1$ (see Definitions~\ref{as:meanbased}) is called monotonic if, for every $t \geq 1$, $f_t[\cdot]$ is either \textit{non-increasing} or \textit{non-decreasing} in its argument. \end{definition} Note that this assumption \textit{does not} require strict monotonicity, and also does not require the direction of the monotonicity to be the same across rounds.
 We can interpret it as a regularity condition that we impose primarily for technical reasons.
 We conjecture that even this regularity condition is not required to show that last-iterate oscillations occur, and discuss partial evidence for this conjecture at length in Section~\ref{sec:conjecture}.

-In this paper, we will restrict our attention to $2 \times 2$ games for which none of the NE lie on the boundary of the mixed strategy space, i.e. neither player plays a pure-strategy in any NE\footnote{Note that, although for different reasons, the last-iterate oscillation result shown by~\citet{bailey2018multiplicative} for multiplicative weights also requires the assumption that all the NE lie in the interior of the strategy space.}. \citet{phade2019geometry} characterize the NE of all $2 \times 2$ games, and show that all the NE of a $2 \times 2$ game are completely mixed if and only if it is a \emph{competitive game}, defined for completeness below.
+In this paper, we will restrict our attention to $2 \times 2$ games for which none of the NE lie on the boundary of the mixed strategy space, i.e. neither player plays a pure-strategy in any NE.
+(It is interesting to note that, although for different reasons, the last-iterate oscillation result shown by~\citet{bailey2018multiplicative} for multiplicative weights in the case of telepathic dynamics also requires the assumption that all the NE lie in the interior of the strategy space.) \citet{phade2019geometry} characterize the NE of all $2 \times 2$ games, and show that all the NE of a $2 \times 2$ game are completely mixed if and only if it is a \emph{competitive game}, defined for completeness below.

 \begin{definition} A $2 \times 2$ game is said to be competitive if either of the following conditions holds: \begin{enumerate}[(a)] \item $G(0,0) > G(1,0)$, $G(0,1) < G(1,1)$, $H(0,0) < H(0,1)$, $H(1,0) > H(1,1)$, \item $G(0,0) < G(1,0)$, $G(0,1) > G(1,1)$, $H(0,0) > H(0,1)$, $H(1,0) < H(1,1)$. \end{enumerate} \end{definition}